 Synthetic Vs Natural Makeup Brushes

-Natural vs Synthetic brushes, what are the differences?
-As a professional makeup artist, I’m always happy to give you my take on which brushes I use and the secret may surprise you!
+Natural vs. Synthetic Brushes: What are the differences?
+What is the best hair for makeup brushes?
+As a professional makeup artist, I’m always happy to give you my take on which brushes I use, and the secret may surprise you!

 Today’s video and blog are inspired by this question from Alice H. Alice asks, “Sonia, which brush is better, synthetic or natural?
 And when would I use either?”